Plutonium(III) chloride: Using hydrogen chloride

-For processing 100 gram quantities of plutonium, plutonium hydride can be reacted with hydrogen chloride in a fluidized bed reactor at 450 °C. To remove oxychlorides, the resulting PuCl3 is melted at 800 °C and sparged with HCl.
+For processing 100 gram quantities of plutonium, it can be converted to plutonium hydride which is reacted with hydrogen chloride in a fluidized bed reactor at 450 °C. To remove oxychlorides, the resulting PuCl3 is melted at 800 °C and sparged with HCl for 45 minutes.

-Plutonium(III) chloride can also be formed from aqueous solutions of hydrogen chloride (hydrochloric acid).
+Plutonium(III) chloride can also be formed from an aqueous solution of hydrogen chloride (hydrochloric acid) containing plutonium(III).
 Upon evaporation of the HCl solution, a residue of plutonium(III) chloride hexahydrate, PuCl3*6H2O, is formed.
-The hexahydrate can then be dehydrated in a stream of HCl to give the anhydrous solid.
+The hexahydrate can then be dehydrated in a stream of HCl to give the anhydrous solid PuCl_{3}.

+Hydrogen chloride corrodes plutonium metal, forming plutonium(III) chloride as a thin surface layer: